Tanmay-hue/Email_Spam_Classifier/README.md

 ---

-## The Core Idea

-In a world of powerful ML libraries, why build from scratch?

-This project was undertaken as a challenge to go beyond just using libraries and to truly understand the mechanics behind text classification.
-By implementing the Naive Bayes algorithm manually, I gained hands-on experience with:
--   **Probability theory** in a real-world application.
--   **Text preprocessing** and feature extraction techniques.
--   The mathematical nuances of a classic machine learning algorithm.

-It's a testament to building strong foundations, not just getting a result.

----

 ## How It Works

 The classifier is based on **Bayes' Theorem**.
 In simple terms, it calculates the probability of an email being "spam" or "ham" based on the words it contains.